What is CJIS? Does it apply to my records? Who can I talk to about this kind of thing?

-Why is CJIS Compliance Important?
+Why Is CJIS Compliance Important?

-Who Should be Concerned About CJIS?
+Who Should Be Concerned About CJIS?

 CJIS compliance applies to records that contain criminal information, such as police department records or court documents with criminal data.
-If your organization (hint: police departments, sheriff’s offices, courts) handles records that contain criminal information, you are likely supposed to be following the rules and guidelines of the CJIS Security Policy to ensure that your content is handled by the proper individuals and in the proper way.
+If your organization (hint: police departments, sheriff’s offices, courts) handles records that contain criminal information, you’re likely supposed to be following the rules and guidelines of the CJIS Security Policy to ensure that your content is handled by the proper individuals and in the proper way.

-How Does CJIS Apply to Scanning?
+How Does CJIS Apply To Scanning?

 It’s all well and good to know CJIS policies and requirements, and that you have records that fall under the CJIS umbrella, but if you’re interested in scanning physical records like microfilm, microfiche, and paper files into digital format, or transferring electronic data with that same type of information, how does that work?
 Who’s allowed to handle this type of material?